 Archerfish is a full-service production company founded by filmmaker Lindsay Blatt.
 With fifteen years of experience in media, developing long- and short-form stories for domestic and international organizations, Archerfish creates visually engaging films with clarity and emotion for a wide variety of platforms.

 Lindsay produced the 2018 feature-length science documentary, The Most Unknown, for VICE/Motherboard, with funding from The Simons Foundation.
 The film follows nine scientists across the world as they search for answers to some of humanity’s biggest questions.
 Together, the physicists, astronomers, biologists, and neuroscientists explore unknown areas of each other’s work.
 Along the way, they stumble upon something fundamental about the nature of discovery: Why are seemingly unanswerable questions worth asking?
-Directed by Peabody Award-winning documentarian Ian Cheney and advised by legendary filmmaker Werner Herzog, the film premiered at CPH:DOX.
+Directed by Peabody Award-winning documentarian Ian Cheney and advised by legendary filmmaker Werner Herzog, the film premiered at CPH:DOX and is on Netflix.

 Her first documentary film, Herd in Iceland, follows the island nation's annual horse round-up.
 These unique, half-wild, half-domesticated horses hold a precious place in Icelandic culture, art and tradition; for over 1,000 years Icelandic law has prohibited the importation of horses onto the island.
 Filmed from land and air, foot and hoof across the vast Icelandic landscape, Herd screened at more than 30 festivals, including DOC NYC, Big Sky, and Byron Bay.
 It won over 15 festival awards and is currently being shown on PBS stations throughout the United States.
 Lindsay has worked in the art departments on PBS's Make 'Em Laugh, Hey Boo: Harper Lee and To Kill a Mockingbird, and the live theater event 1969 by Alarm Will Sound.